hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 [7:03:21](#O1yazr2O26VWFNvI2KwzC9vCrLGDd2HlCSvg327XZ6w) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I do agree here.
 If you know you are dealing with xml, use xml codec then.

-[7:21:26](#R9veolZVdUx9BWWmPYQN-0PmpwmanEXra7inJyDdHLw) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-I do agree here.
-If you know you are dealing with xml, use xml codec then.

 [8:33:28](#AU83d2Sa7Tpv2ug65XHNpMI_8O_xldmJXYIrDtdNNEY) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Another important difference between HTML and XML is that in XML there can be only whitespace between tags and you can ignore that, but in HTML there can be content which you can‚Äôt ignore.